BrianLDev/100-days-of-code/log (12-2017 start).md

 ## Day 13: January 10, 2018 - Wednesday
 **Today's Progress:**  1 hr - Quick one today.
 Installed Anaconda Python package on my macbook pro, tested out a few python scripts using Jupyter and matplotlib

-**Thoughts:**  Doing the Data Camp exercises is a great way to learn but since everything is in their safe, sanitized environment, it feels disconnected from coding in a "real" Python environment.
+**Thoughts:**  Doing the DataCamp exercises is a great way to learn but since everything is in their safe, sanitized environment, it feels disconnected from coding in a "real" Python environment.
 To fix that, I installed the Anaconda Python install that includes a bunch of Data Science related packages like Numpy and Matplotlib.
 Tested it out, got it working, and ready to roll.

 **Link(s) to work:**
 1. [Anaconda Python - Jupyter and Matplotlib test script](https://github.com/BrianLeip/Data-Science-Intensive-Springboard/blob/e5b661c3b92ffa77fb115015690e5eda8b55cbce/Ch%202/Jupyter%20and%20Matplotlib%20test.py)
 ---

 ## Day 12: January 9, 2018 - Tuesday
-**Today's Progress:**  1.5 hrs - Intermediate Python for Data Science (Data Camp), weekly call with Mentor
+**Today's Progress:**  1.5 hrs - Intermediate Python for Data Science (DataCamp), weekly call with Mentor

-**Thoughts:**  Still super busy but made time for my 30 min call with my Data Science mentor and 1 hour on the intermediate python course on Data Camp.
+**Thoughts:**  Still super busy but made time for my 30 min call with my Data Science mentor and 1 hour on the intermediate python course on DataCamp.
 This section is on graphically plotting data with matplotlib and I'm loving it.

 **Link(s) to work:**
 1. N/A